 3. Eating more protein and fat reduces appetite and increases satiety (meaning, you feel full).

 Protein and fat are both highly satiating and require more time to empty out from the stomach leaving you feeling fuller, longer.
 Carbs have the opposite effect and make you crave more carbs.
 Additionally, consuming too many poor-quality carbs from sugars, refined grains, and processed foods trigger a series of damaging events leading to fat storage and the very real potential for a sick liver and heart, also known as Type II Diabetes and Heart Disease.
 This is not meant to scare you, but it should (huh?).
 Eating more protein throughout the day generally reduces your appetite more than if those same calories were instead consumed in carbohydrates.
 So, by increasing your daily protein intake without making a conscious attempt to eat less will likely result in eating less anyway due to reduced appetite.
 Just another example of how all calories are not created equal.
 It is important to note that all fats are not created equal either but, as a general rule, as long as you stick to natural fats from healthy sources you will be fine.
-More on that in Part 3 of this series, “Putting It All Together”.
+More on that in Part 3 of this series.

 4. Fiber helps slow the absorption of sugar and reduces overall calorie absorption.

 Fiber is a form of carbohydrate that contributes to satiety without contributing calories, because it is not absorbed into the body.
 Just by consuming more fiber-rich foods without making a conscious attempt to eat less will likely result in eating less anyway due to reduced appetite, all while helping manage your blood sugar levels which results in more stable energy levels and less fat storage.
 So, a calorie from a high-fiber food is not equal to a calorie from a low-fiber food—yet a fourth way in which “a calorie is not a calorie.”